 - PACE staff produced a brochure titled, New PACE Providers: The Path from Interest to Start-up.

 - Project staff developed The Core Resource Set for PACE.
-A 10-volume technical assistance guide, The Core Resource Set, which is available online to members of the National PACE Association.
+A 10-volume technical assistance guide, The Core Resource Set.

 - Project staff created three membership categories to the National PACE Association, each representing a "step" in the PACE development process.